AutodeskAILab/UVStyle-Net/public_README.md

 ### Linear Probes

-Ensure you have the Gram matrices pre-computed for SolidLETTERS subset in `PROJECT_ROOT/data/SolidLETTERS/grams/subset`.
+Ensure you have the Gram matrices for SolidLETTERS subset in `PROJECT_ROOT/data/SolidLETTERS/grams/subset`.

 ```bash